Reviews each state’ s early childhood regulations and any other policies associated with these regulations.

-Houses a multitude of more than 330 substance abuse and mental health intervention resources.
+Houses more than 330 substance abuse and mental health intervention resources.
 Developed to help the public learn more about evidence-based interventions that are available for implementation.

 Houses a plethora of resources such as assessment tools, an organizational matrix sample, 10 Critical Factors which can be utilized for advancing school mental health.
 Developed as part of a CDC-funded project completed in collaboration with the National Assembly on School Based Health Care.

-Reviews the definition of 'Youth-Guided' was developed by Youth M.O.V.E.
+Reviews the definition of 'Youth-Guided,' that was developed by Youth M.O.V.E.
 National, in conjunction with the Substance Abuse and Mental Health Services Administration.

 Aids in preventing mental, emotional and behavioral disorder among young people, this policy brief is one in a series of three with highlights from the Institute of Medicine report.

-Provides information on levels of evidence for interventions for children’s mental health disorders.
-Provides definitions of the levels of evidence, as well as references.
+Provides information on levels of evidence for interventions for children’s mental health disorders, as well as references.

 Aids to encourage and support building systems of community schools by distilling key lessons and recommending actions based on successful practice.
 Houses a plethora of reports and guides, as well as tool kits which can be used to plan, implement, and sustain community schools strategies.

 Examines six factors related to the ability of a comprehensive community initiative to generate community-level outcomes and sustain them over time.
 The six factors include: having a single broker or entity that holds the vision of the change effort; clearly defined roles; alignment among interventions, resources, and geography; meaningful community engagement; competent leadership and staff; and strategic, cross-level relationships.